lenskit.data.ItemList#

 Representation of a (usually ordered) list of items, possibly with scores and other associated data; many components take and return item lists.
 Item lists are to be treated as immutable — create a new list with modified data, do not do in-place modifications of the list itself or the arrays or data frame it returns.

-An item list logically a list of rows, each of which is an item, like a DataFrame but supporting multiple array backends.
+An item list logically a list of rows, each of which is an item with multiple fields.
+A designated field, score, is available through the scores() method, and is always single-precision floating-point.

 Item lists can be subset as an array (e.g. items[selector]), where integer indices (or arrays thereof), boolean arrays, and slices are allowed as selectors.